-- Click inside data graph you just inserted. - Drag the top border to the top of the graph container and the bottom border to the bottom of the graph container so that the data graph fills the graph container you created. - Click and drag the upper and lower lines of the newly inserted data graph to fill the available space. - Double-click in the middle of the data graph.
+- Click inside data graph you just inserted. - Drag the top border to the top of the data graph and the bottom border to the bottom of the data graph so that it fills most of the available space in the top portion of the graph container. - Click and drag the upper and lower lines of the newly inserted data graph to fill the available space. - Double-click in the middle of the data graph.